unswsecsoc/constitution/README.md

 # 5 EXECUTIVE
     5.1 The Executive of the club shall be elected from the full members at the Annual General Meeting and shall consist of at least:
-      5.1.1 Two (2) Co-Presidents
-      5.1.2 A Secretary;
-      5.1.3 A Treasurer; and
-      5.1.4 An Arc Delegate; and
-      5.1.5 A Grievance, Equity, Diversity, and Inclusion (GEDI) Officer.
-    5.2 One (1) member is permitted to hold two (2) Executive positions, provided that a minimum of three (3) different members shall remain on the Executive at all times, with the following exceptions:
-      5.2.1 Both Co-President positions may not be held by the same person;
-      5.2.2 Co-President and Treasurer may not be held by the same person;
-      5.2.3 Co-President and GEDI Officer may not be held by the same person.
-    5.3 Job sharing of any Executive position is not permitted.
-    5.4 The Executive shall be responsible for the following duties:
-      5.4.1 The activities of the club;
-      5.4.2 The finances of the club;
-      5.4.3 The maintenance and review of policies & procedures of the Club, including its Grievance Resolution Policy & Procedure.
-    5.5 The Executive is at all times bound by the decisions of a club Annual or Extraordinary General Meeting.
-    5.6 Any member of the Executive shall have their position declared vacant if they:
-      5.6.1 Die;
-      5.6.2 Cease to be a member of the club;
-      5.6.3 Cease to be a UNSW student;
-      5.6.4 Are absent from any three (3) consecutive meetings of the club without apology or leave; or 5.6.4.1 Unless exempted unanimously by the Executive.
-      5.6.5 The person fails to fulfil reasonable obligations delegated by:
-        5.6.5.1 The Constitution, or
-        5.6.5.2 The Executive, or
-        5.6.5.3 Any other supplementary regulations.
-        5.6.5.4 Unless exempted unanimously by the Executive.
-      5.6.6 Have their position declared vacant at an Extraordinary General Meeting.
-    5.7 Any vacancy on the club Executive must be filled at an Extraordinary General Meeting, via the procedures outlined in Section 6.
-    5.8 Duties of the following Executive positions shall include but not be limited to:
-      5.8.1 Co-Presidents
+      5.1.1 A President;
+      5.1.2 A Vice President of Externals;
+      5.1.3 A Vice President of Internals;
+      5.1.4 A Vice President of Technicals;
+      5.1.5 A Treasurer; and
+      5.1.6 A Grievance, Equity, Diversity, and Inclusion (GEDI) Officer.
+    5.2 The term of office for each Executive elected at an AGM shall start at the conclusion of Term 3 in the current year (unless voted otherwise by the incoming executives under clause 6.20) and continue until the conclusion of Term 3 in the subsequent calendar year (or they lose authority under clause 6.20).
+    5.3 Any Executive elected at an EGM will serve from the date of their election until the end of the next Term 3 in any given calendar year.
+    5.4 One (1) member is permitted to hold two (2) Executive positions, provided that a minimum of three (3) different members shall remain on the Executive at all times, with the following exceptions:
+      5.4.1 President and Treasurer may not be held by the same person;
+      5.4.2 President and GEDI Officer may not be held by the same person.
+    5.5 Job sharing of any Executive position is not permitted.
+    5.6 The Executive shall be responsible for the following duties:
+      5.6.1 The activities of the club;
+      5.6.2 The finances of the club;
+      5.6.3 Appointing members to the Committee;
+      5.6.4 The maintenance and review of policies & procedures of the Club, including its Grievance Resolution Policy & Procedure.
+    5.7 The Executive is at all times bound by the decisions of a club Annual or Extraordinary General Meeting.
+    5.8 Any member of the Executive shall have their position declared vacant if they:
+      5.8.1 Die;
+      5.8.2 Cease to be a member of the club;
+      5.8.3 Cease to be a UNSW student;
+      5.8.4 Are absent from any three (3) consecutive meetings of the club without apology or leave; or 5.8.4.1 Unless exempted unanimously by the Executive.
+      5.8.5 The person fails to fulfil reasonable obligations delegated by:
+        5.8.5.1 The Constitution, or
+        5.8.5.2 The Executive, or
+        5.8.5.3 Any other supplementary regulations.
+        5.8.5.4 Unless exempted unanimously by the Executive.
+      5.8.6 Have their position declared vacant at an Extraordinary General Meeting.
+    5.9 Any vacancy on the club Executive must be filled at an Extraordinary General Meeting, via the procedures outlined in Section 4.
+    5.10 Duties of the following Executive positions shall include but not be limited to:

+    5.10.1 President
         a) To chair all club, Committee, General and Annual General Meetings (held during their term) of the club or society;
         b) To oversee and coordinate the activities and administration of the club;
         c) To ensure that the elected officers of the club or society perform duties as laid down by the clubs' Constitution, through regular email updates, regularly advertised meetings, reports and notices and/or regular newsletters;